cvlmtg/monarc/docs/usage.md

   This is the `type` of the redo action.
 The default is `REDO`.

-## Actions flags
+## Undo / redo flags

-We can have a more fine grained control over the undo / redo behaviour by adding some flags to our actions.
+We can have a more fine-grained control over the undo / redo behaviour by adding some flags to our actions.

 - **undoSkip**

   If any action has this attribute set to true, the state change will not be saved on the undo stack.
-If we are writing a vector drawing application, we might want to save in the store the color chosen by the user, but we are not interested in making that change undoable.
+If we are writing a vector drawing application, we might want to save in the store the color chosen by the user, but we don't want to activate the undo button when the user changes color.

   ```js
   { type: 'SET_COLOR', color: 'blue', undoSkip: true }